Let's Learn About the Fire Station!

 Step 5: As a thank-you to the firefighters for the tour of the fire station, give them a copy of the class book.
 I print the book for the fire station on high-gloss photo paper and bind it into a book.

-help writing?
-What was the most difficult part of this lesson?
-What was
+- What was the most difficult part of this lesson?

 Teacher observation will assess student participation and behavior on the field trip.
 Students' comprehension can be evaluated using the sentence written about their fire station photo.